Internal Medicine Residency Program at Vassar Brothers Medical Center

 Point-of-Care Ultrasound (POCUS)

-In response to overwhelmingly positive feedback from our residents about the POCUS elective, we have added it as a standing 3-week rotation for all our third-year residents.
-POCUS education is also supplemented by monthly didactics in our noon conference series and through practical application during patient care.
+In response to overwhelmingly positive feedback from our residents about the POCUS elective, we have added it as a 3-week elective rotation for all our interested third-year residents.
+POCUS education is supplemented by monthly didactics in our noon conference series and through practical application during patient care.

 Research and Quality Improvement Opportunities

 The Nuvance Health Internal Medicine Residency Program at Vassar Brothers Medical Center (ACGME 1403500932, NRMP# 2183140C0) thanks you for your interest in applying to our program.
-We are an ACGME accredited internal medicine residency who was given full continued accreditation status in January 2021 and is valid for a period of 10 years.
+We are an ACGME accredited internal medicine residency program.
 We accept all applications through the ERAS only and participate annually in the NRMP Match Program.
 We hope you choose to join us.

 Requirements: The following items are required for consideration of interview.
 All items must be received through ERAS application portal: